VladChat/luggage-scale/blog_src/content/posts/2025/10/waymo-s-self-driving-car-tested-after-traffic-violation-near-san-francisco-zero-.md

 - Unit switching: Quick toggles between kg and lb help when airlines publish limits in different units.
 - Weight locking: A hold function that locks the weight for a few seconds reduces juggling while you lower the bag.

-For a deeper dive into comparing mechanical versus digital, evaluating accuracy claims, and maintenance tips, check our guide: <a href="https://luggage-scale.com/blog/how-to-choose-a-luggage-scale">How to Choose a Luggage Scale</a>.
+For a deeper dive into comparing mechanical versus digital, evaluating accuracy claims, and maintenance tips, check our guide: How to Choose a Luggage Scale.
 It breaks down the tradeoffs with travelers’ real-world scenarios in mind.

 ## Pack Smart, Avoid Fees: Sync With Your Airline’s Rules